Get the best of CF straight to your inbox.

 Where to stay: Anantara World Islands Dubai

 Bermuda is all about beaches; no surprise when you learn that this Atlantic archipelago in the Sargasso Sea is just 20 miles long and two miles wide.
-Many are drawn towards the pretty, coral-coloured sands dotted all over the island – the most famous of which is Horseshoe Bay in Southampton – but this small island has so much more to offer.
-Explore the pastel-hued houses, the underwater world in some of the world’s best diving waters, and delve into the rich art scene in the many galleries concentrated within the capital, Hamilton.
+Most who visit are drawn towards the pretty, coral-coloured sands dotted all over the island – the most famous of which is Horseshoe Bay in Southampton – but this small island has so much more to offer.
+Explore the pastel-hued houses as well as the sea life hiding within some of the world’s best diving spots, and delve into the rich art scene in the many galleries concentrated within the capital, Hamilton.
 The Bermuda National Gallery is a good place to start.
-You may visit for the beaches, but we’re sure it’s the culture that will make you want to stay.
+You may visit for the beaches, but we’re sure it’s the culture that will make you want to stay – and to return.

 Flight time from London: 7 hours, 30 minutes